 Remove – When the oil isn’t absorbing and pooling on the surface, remove it with a rag.

-Cure – Let the Pure Tung Oil go through its natural curing process.
+Cure – Let the tung oil go through its natural curing process.

 For the best results, you want to saturate the material with the tung oil to the point where a majority of the surface is no longer absorbing the oil.
 This will look like puddles on the surface even after waiting 40 minutes.
 Just like a sponge, the wood (or other porous surfaces) will only absorb so much oil before it can’t anymore.
 This saturation is achieved by doing multiple coats.

-You can apply Pure Tung Oil with a brush, rag, roller, or even a pump sprayer depending on your project and needs.
+You can apply Dark Half with a brush, rag, roller, or even a pump sprayer depending on your project and needs.
 We recommend brushes and/or foam rollers for most projects.